 -

-Opening the right pelvic peritoneum
+Opening of the right-sided pelvic peritoneum

 -